 Password complexity

 The more complex the password, the harder it is to guess.
-For instance, if a password contains just numbers, a brute force attack can hack it instantly, even if it’s 10 characters long.
-In comparison, a 10-character-long password with uppercase letters, lowercase letters, numbers, and symbols takes an estimated 5 years to crack.
+For instance, if a password consists just a few numbers, a brute force attack can hack it instantly.
+Even if it’s 10 characters long, a brute force attack should be able to get it within an hour.
+In comparison, a 10-character-long password with uppercase letters, lowercase letters, numbers, and symbols takes an estimated 33,000 years to crack.

 Therefore, complexity guidelines typically require that each secure password include the following: